-- One student who has been with Fiddle Project since 2010, has been awarded repeat RISCA Apprenticeship grants in 2015-2017 to work with Master fiddler Michelle Kaminsky to continue her work on the instrument.
+A student who has been with Fiddle Project since 2010, has been awarded repeat RISCA Apprenticeship grants to work with Master fiddler Michelle Kaminsky to continue her work on the instrument.

 Individual donors have made it possible for a small group of RI Fiddle Project students who have continued in the program into their teenage years, to continue to develop their skills as musicians and leaders through weekly sessions.